Pisang Peak Ascent

 Day 10 Base Camp to High Camp (5400m)

-Within five hours after setting up from the base camp, we reach a saddle on the south-western ridge of Pisang Peak and set up our camp there.
+Within five hours after setting up from the base camp, you’ll reach a saddle on the south-western ridge of Pisang Peak and set up the camp there.
 This place is covered in thick snow during winter.

 Day 11 Summit to the Peak and back to Base Camp (6,091m)

-Your dream of standing at the top comes true today.
+You’ll finally be standing at top of the peak this day.
 For this you will follow the ridge until reaching a steep incline of ice leading to the summit.
 This is the technical part of the climb, requiring you to use climbing gears like the ropes.
 After negotiating the difficulty, you will stand at the summit and enjoy an undreamt-of panorama of Annapurna Himalaya.
 Then you will come down to the base camp.

 Day 12 Pisang Peak Base Camp to Manang Valley (3,450m)

-From the base camp, we return to Pisang village and continue our journey to Manang village.
+From the base camp, you return to Pisang village and continue your journey to Manang village.
 The initial part of the route as far as Hongdre village is a gentle downward course.
-Breathtaking views of Annapurna peaks enliven our journey all the way.
-We walk past a village called Braga, which houses the largest and perhaps the grandest monastery of the entire Manang district, and also visit the monastery.
-Finally we reach Manang.
-Manang is inhabited by Managi people, an ethnic group of Nepal rich in customs and culture.
-We are back to Annapurna Circuit again.
-We will be in a lodge at night.
+Breathtaking views of Annapurna peaks enliven your journey all the way.
+You’ll walk past a village called Braga, which houses the largest and perhaps the grandest monastery of the entire Manang district, and also visit the monastery.
+Finally you’ll reach Manang, inhabited by Manangi people, an ethnic group of Nepal rich in customs and culture.
+You are back to Annapurna Circuit again, where you will be in a lodge at night.

 Day 13 Manang to Yak Kharka (4,110m)

-We wake up in the morning, have breakfast and start our upward journey towards Thorung La.
+You’ll wake up in the morning, have breakfast and start your upward journey towards Thorong La.
 From Manang, the top of the pass is a massive 2,000m climb.
 Today’s trek, however, goes in a leisurely pace.
 It consumes about 5 hours at most under normal conditions.
-We pass several rivers and villages like Tenki Manang and Gunsang up the Marsyangdi valley.
-As we make it to the stopover early in the afternoon, we have an entire afternoon at our disposal.
+You pass several rivers and villages like Tenki Manang and Gunsang up the Marsyangdi valley.
+As you make it to the stopover early in the afternoon, you have an entire afternoon at your disposal.
 Go on some short hikes around, and if lucky, you may be able to see Himalayan Tahr, wild goats, and elusive snow leopard.

 Day 14 Yak Kharka to Thorong Pedi (4,600m)

-The entire day goes on going up and up, and we can decide it to break at the bottom of Thorong La or further up at High Camp (4860m).
-Starting from Yak Kharka, we reach Leadar after one hour, then climb up the eastern side of Jorsang Khola, cross it and walk further to reach the foot of the world’s highest pass.
-As we reach there early in the afternoon, we have lunch here, and if in good health, climb to High Camp.
+The entire day goes on going up and up, and you can choose whether to break at the bottom of Thorong La or further up at High Camp (4860m).
+Starting from Yak Kharka, you reach Leadar after one hour, then climb up the eastern side of Jorsang Khola, cross it and walk further to reach the foot of the world’s highest pass.
+As you reach there early in the afternoon, you’ll have lunch here, and if in good health, climb to High Camp.
 From the High Camp, it is easier to reach the pass early in the morning to have great views.

 Day 15 Cross Thorong La (5416m) in Morning and Descend down to Muktinath (3800m)

-If we start from Phedi, it will be a long day.
-We start quite early in the morning to reach the pass just in time to have sublime scenes.
-The vistas that this pass offers are fabulous by all standards: in the south will be gleaming the Annapuran range, to the west will be Kali Gandaki valley and to the north will be Thorungtse peak.
+If you start from Phedi, it will be a long day.
+You’ll start quite early in the morning to reach the pass just in time to have sublime scenes.
+The vistas that this pass offers are fabulous by all standards: in the south will be gleaming the Annapurna range, to the west will be Kali Gandaki valley and to the north will be Thorungtse peak.
 The pass itself is marked by chortens and prayer flags fluttering in the wind.
-Then we descend all the way down to Muktinath on the other side of the pass.
-We now see the desert-like landscape of Upper Mustang.
+Then you descend all the way down to Muktinath on the other side of the pass.
+You now see the desert-like landscape of Upper Mustang.
 Muktinath is a holy place for both the Hindus and Buddhists.

 Day 16 Muktinath to Kagbeni (2800m)

-A leisurely walk for about 4 hours takes us to Kagbeni.
-We will swiftly reach the floor of Kali Gandaki valley and walk on either side of the river to reach Kagbeni.
+A leisurely walk for about 4 hours takes you to Kagbeni.
+You will swiftly reach the floor of Kali Gandaki valley and walk on either side of the river to reach Kagbeni.
 There is a monastery over two centuries old near Kagbeni.
-We visit the monastery in the afternoon and spend the rest of the time exploring this old settlement.
+You visit the monastery in the afternoon and spend the rest of the time exploring this old settlement.

 Day 17 Kagbeni to Jomsom (2,800m)

-We will walk through the sandy banks of the Kali Gandaki river and look for fossilized rock called Saligram.
-Hindus worship as the incarnation of Lord Bishnu.
-But we have to complete this before the afternoon winds start to blow in the riverbank.
-Then we reach Jomsom, the headquarters of Mustang district.
+You will walk through the sandy banks of the Kali Gandaki river and look for fossilized rock called Saligram Hindus worship as the incarnation of Lord Bishnu.
+But you have to complete this before the afternoon winds start to blow in the riverbank.
+Then you’ll reach Jomsom, the headquarters of Mustang district.
 Mustang is inhabited by the Thakalis, another ethnic group of Nepal, who have their own unique customs and traditions.

 Day 18 Jomsom to Pokhara (850m) flight